crosstheages/public-data/patch-notes-blast.md

   - Fixed some display issues in the deck edit menu.
   - Fixed deck selection not showing deck color.
   - Fixed deck list not showing decks without blast level 2 and 3.

-### Known issues
-- Deck
-  - When selecting a Blast level with an inferior level not selected yet, it will fill the lowest level instead.
-- General
-  - There is some performance issue on some devices with lags and impossibility to play cards.
-We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
-  - The ios version currently has access to menus that were not intended to be accessible.
-Some of these menus are not ready and may crash the game.
-The only accessible menus should be the Play menu and the Collection menu.

 ## 0.24.13533 Patch